pragmalang/pragma/README.md

 ## What is Pragma?

 Pragma is a language for building beautiful and extensible GraphQL APIs ***in no time***.
-Within a single file, you can define your **data models** and **authorization rules (permissions and roles)**, and **import serverless functions** for data validation, transformation, authorization or any custom logic.
-Then with a single command, Pragma generates a fully functional API ready to be consumed from your front-end application.
+Within a single file, you can define your **data models** and **authorization rules (roles and permissions)**, and **import serverless functions** for data validation, transformation, authorization, or any custom logic.
+With a single command, Pragma generates a fully functional API, ready to be consumed from your front-end application.

 ## Who is Pragma for?

 Pragma is for developers who want to build, iterate, and ship as fast as possible and focus on user-facing features instead of dealing with resolvers, endpoints, migrations, authentication, authorization, scaling, queries, and all the headache that comes with building and maintaining an API.

 Pragma is a perfect fit for startups.
 In fact, the original motivation behind it was testing new ideas in hours or days instead of weeks or months.
-It is designed to help you move fast.
+It is designed to help you move quickly.

 Pragma helps you focus on your users and primary business/domain logic, deliver a lot faster (10-100x faster than traditional frameworks), iterate and try new ideas with minimal technical cost.

 Pragma is great for building internal tools too.
-You don't want to spend too much time on an internal tool, you just want it to work; Pragma is a great fit for such situations.
+You don't want to spend too much time building an internal tool, you just want it to work; Pragma is a great fit for such situations.

 Pragma is for developers who want to materialize their ideas quickly, and share them with the world.